Scheduled MonumentsWalesMoel Goedog Camp

 What is Moel Goedog Camp?

-Moel Goedog Camp is a prehistoric hillfort situated in Meirionnydd, Wales, designated as a Scheduled Ancient Monument under the reference ME059.
+Moel Goedog Camp is a prehistoric hillfort located in Meirionnydd, Wales, occupying a commanding position that reflects Iron Age settlement patterns in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME059.

 What period does Moel Goedog Camp date from?

 Moel Goedog Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Moel Goedog Camp?